 There aren’t very many long-term digital nomads in Siem Reap, yet.
 This may be because the poverty of Cambodia frightens them off.
 This is a shame because of all the destinations that we will review for NomadTalk this is one of the best.

 That’s because it’s a small town with a solid core of expats, it has one of the brightest and friendliest communities of anywhere that we’ve ever lived in the world.
 Combine that with one of the cheapest costs of living and an incredibly low tax environment, and you have an incredibly desirable place to live.

 If you’re feeling lonely on your digital nomad travels; Siem Reap’s the place to go and make some friends.

 Renting accommodation in the city is easy.
 You can sign a contract on any visa.
-It’s worth bearing in mind that if you sign a contract of less than six months than an agent receives no commission on the contract.
+It’s worth bearing in mind that if you sign a contract of fewer than six months then an agent receives no commission on the contract.
 Therefore, it is in their interests to pressure you to sign a longer contract.

 What we found, is that landlords love to charge a bigger deposit for a longer contract.
 Which makes no sense because they’re happy to write a short contract with a rolling one-month to one-month basis after the initial term.
 Therefore, it is in your interest to sign a short contract.

 This conflict of interest left us facing an angry screaming and shouting Frenchman, who felt cheated out of his commission.
 Not our problem.

 You can move in the same day if the landlord is okay with it and there are plenty of buildings to choose from.

 The whole city is quite livable but be warned, burglary is rife in Siem Reap and Cambodia as a whole.
 Make sure that the place you choose is easy to secure, and ideally it has some form of a security guard and can be locked up tight when you’re not at home.